 Mads Nissen, the winner of World Press Photo in 2021, will guide you through the corners of documentary photography.
-Find all the need-to-know for documentary photography.
+Find all the need-to-know!

 Best Tips by Mads Nissen

 A collaboration with

 Interested in Documentary Photography?
 Meet your new instructor Mads Nissen, who will go through the corners of Documentary Photography in this Masterclass session.

 Mistakes to avoid

 Tips & Tricks